Where to Get Help

 What do I do if I am concerned about someone experiencing homelessness?

 If someone is in crisis or there is a reason to worry about immediate safety, call 911.
-Dispatchers are trained to determine the right personnel to send to the situation, whether it is the CIRT team or Police/Fire.
 If there is no life-safety concern, please contact the Boulder Police Department’s non-emergency phone line at 303-441-3333.
-If you have a relationship with someone experiencing homelessness and it feels safe to do so, you can suggest they connect with Coordinated Entry.
+Dispatchers are trained to determine the right personnel to send to the situation, whether it is CARE, CIRT or Police/Fire.

 Single Adult Homeless Services